CodemasterG9/CodemasterG9/README.md

 - 🌱 I’m currently learning coding using Copilots and building products
 - 💞️ I’m looking to collaborate on building tech startups
 - 📫 How to reach me ...
 Leave a message.
 Is there a message feature on Github?
 - 😄 Pronouns: ...
 Don't belive in them.
-I am friend to everyone.
+I am friends with everyone.
 - ⚡ Fun fact: ...
 I was the best coder in my class in 2003-04. :D

 <!---